- Bounce rate is the rate at which users land on then leave your web page without any further interaction.

 Bounce rate is subjective.
 That means you’ll need to take context into account when you compare the metric across pages.
 What is the goal of the page?
 How are similar pages faring?
 How do other usability metrics like time on page and conversion rate check out?
 And most important of all, how does your bounce rate look over time?
 If your Google Analytics bounce rate is getting higher, then strive for a lower bounce rate.

 When you use it in context, bounce rate is a powerful shorthand engagement metric.
-The precursor to a low bounce rate is a great UX and deep engagement – two things that can send your revenue soaring.
+The precursor to a low bounce rate is a great UX and deep engagement.
+And both of those can significantly increase ecommerce sales.
 So by actively working to reduce your bounce rate, you’ll be targeting these mission-critical components head on.

 HOW TO REDUCE BOUNCE RATE AND INCREASE ENGAGEMENT